Campus is open and is operating normally

-Alerts are sent when there is an immediate threat to the campus and in situations requiring immediate action.
-The campus may also receive e-mails about other types of incidents that don't necessarily require immediate action, such as when law enforcement is seeking assistance from members of the public who may have information about a crime.
+Alerts are sent when there is an immediate threat to the campus in situations requiring immediate action and when campus is closed due to weather.
+The campus community may also receive e-mails about other types of incidents that don't necessarily require immediate action, such as when law enforcement is seeking assistance from members of the public who may have information about a crime.

 Text message alerts